 In addition, management consulting’s complex buying cycle means that potential clients interact with your marketing initiatives at their own pace and in their own terms.
 For this, you’re going to need a robust lead management process to nurture prospects as they move along the purchase journey.

-Conclusion: While it definitely look stormy ahead for the management consulting industry, these uncertainties can be an excellent source of opportunities for consulting firms with the right strategy for navigating the choppy waters.
+Conclusion: While it definitely looks stormy ahead for the management consulting industry, these uncertainties can be an excellent source of opportunities for consulting firms with the right strategy for navigating the choppy waters.

 If your management consulting company needs a marketing partner to get the most out of the rapidly shifting industry, then Callbox’s lead generation services tailored for consultancies is what you’re looking for.